anjalihansda16/Business-Performance-Report/README.md

 4. Recommendations

 ## Business Questions
-1. Which Countries have good Online Retail Buying Behaviour?
+1. Which countries exhibit strong online retail buying behavior?
-2. Identify countries doing good sales excluding UK.
+2. Which countries (excluding the UK) are performing well in online retail sales?
-3. How does purchase behaviour of the top three countries by sales revenue vary?
+3. How does the purchase behavior of the top three countries by sales revenue differ?
-4. How often customers comeback oof the purchase?
+4. How often do customers return after making a purchase?
-5. What is the customer purchase latency by month of first purchase?
+5. What is the customer purchase latency based on the month of their first purchase?
-6. Which Countries Contribute to 80% of Sales Revenue?
+6. Which countries contribute to 80% of the total sales revenue?
-7. What are the Top/Bottom 10 Products contributing to the Sales Revenue ?
-(Excluding UK)
+7. What are the top and bottom 10 products contributing to sales revenue (excluding the UK)?
-8. Understand the customer Spend by Segmenting them into 2 Cluster
+8. How can customer spending be understood by segmenting them into two clusters?
-9. Understand the overall customer purchasing behaviour  in terms of RFM
+9. How can the overall customer purchasing behavior be analyzed using RFM (Recency, Frequency, Monetary)?
-10. Identify Products that are Selling High but generating lesser Sales Revenue and Selling Less but generating Highier Sales Revenue ?
+10. Which products are selling well but generating lower sales revenue, and which are selling less but generating higher sales revenue?

 ## Executive Summary